-Using inquiry in geography, Geographic inquiry will helps people understand and appreciate their own place in the world and fosters curiosity about Earth's wide global diversity of environments and cultures.
+Using inquiry in geography will help students understand and appreciate their own place in the world and fosters curiosity about global diversity of environments and cultures.
 Thinking geographically requires knowing that the world is a set of complex ecosystems interacting at multiple scales to structure the spatial patterns and processes that influence our daily lives.
 Geographic reasoning would include the following topics: